-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - All patients over 75 had a named accountable GP. - All these patients were offered an over 75s health check. - The practice had identified those patients at risk of an unplanned hospital admission and had put in place the necessary assessments care plans and services to help them avoid unnecessary hospital admission (with the involvement of multiple agencies such as the community services, Home First which helps people stay well and independent, the Community Navigator which aids patients living at home with additional social support and the multi specialist team which arranges specialist services such as physiotherapy, occupational therapy). - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs.
-This included morning home visits with GP and the nurse prescriber offering minor illness, nursing and chronic disease management. - The practice supported three local care homes and had a programme of regular visits to provide care for the residents which ranged from twice weekly for the larger homes and weekly for the smaller home. - There was a domiciliary phlebotomy service for housebound patients.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - All patients over 75 had a named accountable GP. - All these patients were offered an over 75s health check. - The practice had identified 2% of the frailest patients at high risk of admissions to hospital (patients with multiple complex needs, and involving multiple agencies) and worked with community services including the Home First (which helps people stay well and independent) and the Community Navigator (which aids patients living at home with additional social support) in planning support and services. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice supported a local care home and visited weekly to carry out a ward round. - The practice supported many patients in warden-aided accommodation and work closely with the warden to prioritise home visits when needed or offer telephone advice. - The practice maintained a register of housebound patients and visited them at least annually.